 You can download the plugin in the WordPress Marketplace.
 In case you would like to install the plugin manually, you can find the plugin in the Cloudinary GitHub.

-When is a new version of the plugin released?
+When are new versions of the plugin released?

-Usually, a new version is released during the first week of each month, however, a release can be delayed in case of issues detected during the QA.
+Usually, a new version is released during the first week of each month.
+However, a release can be delayed in case of issues detected during QA.

-In case an issue needs a hotfix, a hotfix can be done out of the release schedule.
+In case an issue needs a hotfix, a hotfix can be done outside of the normal release schedule.

-Each time, the plugin is released, the WordPress changelog and the Github release page are updated with the new features and issues fixed by this release.
+Each time the plugin is released, the WordPress changelog and the Github release page are updated with the new features and issues fixed by the release.

-How to link my Cloudinary account to WordPress?
+How do I link my Cloudinary account to WordPress?

-After specifying your Connection string, please click on Next.
+After entering your Connection string, please click on Next.

-In your WordPress menu, under the Cloudinary plugin, you can access the Sync Settings by clicking on the Media Settings section then the Sync tab in order to configure how to synchronize your WordPress Media Libary.
+In your WordPress menu, under the Cloudinary plugin, you can access the Sync Settings by clicking on the Media Settings section, then the Sync tab in order to configure how to synchronize your WordPress Media Library.

 Sync Method